Margery Fish's remarkable snowdrops at East Lambrook Manor

 An East Lambrook seedling found in the Ditch in 1987 with narrow delicate-looking petals infused with green.
 Can be slow to increase.
 15cm.

 Useful information: Address East Lambrook Manor Gardens, East Lambrook, South Petherton, Somerset TA13 5HH.
 Tel 01460 240328.
 Web eastlambrook.com Open February to October, see website for details.
 Admission £6.
-The second East Lambrook Festival of Snowdrops takes place throughout February, see website for details.
+The East Lambrook Festival of Snowdrops takes place throughout February, see website for details.
+Pre-booking available.